adam-bouafia/Blockchain-Driven-Energy-Optimization-System-for-Sustainable-Data-Centers/DEPLOYMENT.md

 ./scripts/run_demo.sh
 ```

-This script automates steps 3-7 in sequence.
+This script automates steps 3-7 in sequence, launching all components in separate terminal windows.

 ### Step 10: Build the Frontend for Production